poan21/TicTacToe-FinalVersion/README.md

 * Python 3.6
 * OpenCV library for Python

+### How to play?

+1. Download the repo
+2. Set up VisionKit
+3. Run the calibration 'python calibration.py' and follow the instructions.
+4. Run 'python start.py' to start the game.

 ## Setting up the VisionKit

 For the basic setup please visit the GitHub repo below.